-The Managing Agent Must clearly define who the employer of any on-site staff is and all documentation issued should reflect this.
+The Managing Agent Must clearly define the employer of any staff are and all documentation issued should reflect this.
 Where agency staff are employed there Should be an appropriate agency contract.

 When the Managing Agent is the employer of staff, the Managing Agent Must: